-At this stage, I’m thinking I want it sorted by Due Date and then Priority.
+At this stage, I’m thinking I want it sorted by Due Date and then by Priority.

 Remove a Few Columns

-When you right-click with your mouse on a column header, you get an additional menu.
+You get an additional menu when you right-click with your mouse on a column header.
 I selected Remove This Column on the columns I didn’t want to see.
 This is great if you have just a couple of columns to remove.